odoo/functional-mementoes/accounting.rst

 Reconciliation is the process of linking journal items of a specific account, matching credits and debits.

-Its primary purpose is to link payments to their related invoices across the Sales Ledger or Puurchase Ledger in order to mark invoices.
-These may be part or fully paid, and it is worth while communicating with the other paerty to make sure they reconcile in the same way.
-This is done by doing a reconciliation on the *Account Receivable* or *Account Payable* account.
+Its primary purpose is to link payments to their related invoices (sales or purchase) in order to mark invoices as paid or send reminders [#reminders]_.
+Invoices may be partially or fully paid.
+This is done by performing a reconciliation on the *Accounts Receivable* or *Accounts Payable* account.

 An invoice is marked as paid when its Accounts Receivable journal items are reconciled with the related payment journal items.